TheAgileKnights/TheAgileKnights/PersonasStoriesFeatures.md

 Based on Firstene's, Frank's, and Utsav's user stories.
 ## 3. Automated Payment Reminders and Settlement Tracking
 ### Description
-- As a trip organizer, I want to send automated payment reminders at regular intervals so that I don't have to personally ask friends repeatedly for money.
+- As a trip organizer, I want Knight Wallet to send automated payment reminders at regular intervals so that I don't have to personally ask friends repeatedly for money.
-- As someone waiting for reimbursement, I want the system to escalate reminder urgency over time so that people understand payment is becoming overdue.
+- As someone waiting for reimbursement, I want Knight Wallet to escalate reminder urgency over time so that people understand payment is becoming overdue.
 - As someone managing multiple payments, I want to track who has paid and who hasn't so that I can follow up with specific people without bothering those who already settled.
 - As a user tired of reminders, I want automatic notifications sent to group members when I log a shared expense so that everyone stays informed without me playing enforcer.
 - As a friend who owes money, I want to receive a notification immediately after the purchase so that I don't forget to pay later.